+IV.B.1.f)

-IV.B.1.f) Systems-based Practice
+Systems-based Practice

-Residents must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care.
-(Core)
+Residents must demonstrate an awareness of and responsiveness to the larger context and system of health care, including the social determinants of health, as well as the ability to call effectively on other resources to provide optimal health care. ^(Core)

-IV.B.1.f).(1) Residents must demonstrate competence in:

-IV.B.1.f).(1).(a) working effectively in various health care delivery settings and systems relevant to their clinical specialty; (Core)

-Background and Intent: Medical practice occurs in the context of an increasingly complex clinical care environment where optimal patient care requires attention to compliance with external and internal administrative and regulatory requirements.

-IV.B.1.f).(1).(b) coordinating patient care across the health care continuum and beyond as relevant to their clinical specialty; (Core)

-Background and Intent: Every patient deserves to be treated as a whole person.
-Therefore it is recognized that any one component of the health care system does not meet the totality of the patient's needs.
-An appropriate transition plan requires coordination and forethought by an interdisciplinary team.
-The patient benefits from proper care and the system benefits from proper use of resources.

-IV.B.1.f).(1).(c) advocating for quality patient care and optimal patient care systems; (Core)

-IV.B.1.f).(1).(d) working in interprofessional teams to enhance patient safety and improve patient care quality; (Core) IV.B.1.f).(1).(e) participating in identifying system errors and implementing potential systems solutions; (Core) IV.B.1.f).(1).(f) incorporating considerations of value, cost awareness, delivery and payment, and risk-benefit analysis in patient and/or population-based care as appropriate; (Core) IV.B.1.f).(1).(g) understanding health care finances and its impact on individual patients' health decisions; (Core) IV.B.1.f).(1).(h) assisting patients in navigating the complexities of a health care system; and, $^{(\text{Core})}$ IV.B.1.f).(1).(i) promoting optimal patient health and function, and preventing disease and injury in populations.
-(Core) IV.B.1.f).(2) the he family ents must learn to advocate for patients within ealth care system to achieve the patient's and 's care goals, including, when appropriate, endgoals.
-(Core) IV.C.
-Curric culum Organization a nd Resident Experiences IV.C.1. st be structured to optimize resident educational ngth of these experiences, and supervisory IV.C.1.a) The program must ensure: IV.C.1.a).(1) adequ offs; ^{(C} ate supervision during times of transition and hand- IV.C.1.a).(2) contin uity of supervision at all participating sites; and, (Core) IV.C.1.a).(3) ure to and sufficient time in specialty clinics for nts.
-(Core)
+IV.B.1.f).(1) Residents must demonstrate competence in: IV.B.1.f).(1).(a) working effectively in various health care delivery settings and systems relevant to their clinical specialty; ^(Core) complex clinical care env Medical practice occurs in the context of an increasingly vironment where optimal patient care requires attention to and internal administrative and regulatory requirements.
+IV.B.1.f).(1).(b) coordinating patient care across the health care continuum and beyond as relevant to their clinical specialty; ^(Core) Therefore it is recognize meet the totality of the p coordination and foreth Every patient deserves to be treated as a whole person.
+Ed that any one component of the health care system does not patient's needs.
+An appropriate transition plan requires ought by an interdisciplinary team.
+The patient benefits from tem benefits from proper use of resources.
+IV.B.1.f).(1).(c) advocating for quality patient care and optimal patient care systems; ^(Core) IV.B.1.f).(1).(d) working in interprofessional teams to enhance patient safety and improve patient care quality; (Core) IV.B.1.f).(1).(e) participating in identifying system errors and implementing potential systems solutions; ^(Core) IV.B.1.f).(1).(f) incorporating considerations of value, cost awareness, delivery and payment, and risk- benefit analysis in patient and/or population- based care as appropriate; and, ^(Core) IV.B.1.f).(1).(g) understanding health care finances and its impact on individual patients' health decisions.
+IV.B.1.f).(2) Residents must learn to advocate for patients within the health care system to achieve the patient's and family's care goals, including, when appropriate, end- of-life goals. ^(Core) [The Review Committee may further specify by adding to the list of sub-competencies]

+IV.C.
+Curriculum Organization and Resident Experiences

+IV.C.1.
+The curriculum must be structured to optimize resident educational experiences, the length of these experiences, and supervisory continuity. ^(Core)

+[The Review Committee must further specify]